riotu-lab/ROSNavBench/docs/add_new_world.md

    - In the `ROSNavBench/config` directory, update the configuration file.
    - Add the name of the new world to the configuration.
 This ensures that the ROSNavBench recognizes the new world.
+   - If the world contins models that need to be sourced, add the path to these models to models_path in the configuration file.

 > Note: Special case for Turtlebot3